 “NuMedii is blending various innovative technologies and life science data to create a next generation drug discovery and development engine,” said Gini Deshpande, Ph.D., founder and chief executive officer of NuMedii.
 “This unique partnership allows NuMedii access to an unparalleled source of knowledge from Thomson Reuters, enabling us to turbo-charge our search and discovery of new applications for existing therapies.”

-After a novel treatment is identified and validated in appropriate preclinical models, NuMedii will optimize the formulation and administration of the drug for the new use and advance the program to early clinical development.
+After white sands naples finds the novel treatment which needs to be identified and validated in appropriate preclinical models, NuMedii will optimize the formulation and administration of the drug for the new use and advance the program to early clinical development.
 In most cases, NuMedii expects to leverage the expedited 505(b)(2) regulatory pathway in the United States for drugs previously approved by the FDA.
 NuMedii ultimately looks to license the drug to specialty pharmaceutical companies, as it has done with Aptalis Pharma.
 In its work with Thomson Reuters, NuMedii will own and be responsible for any resulting drug development programs.

 “Our collaboration with NuMedii is an opportunity to combine the leading information sources available with novel analytics, data integration and biomedical expertise in a way that has not been done before outside of a laboratory environment,” said Joe Donahue, senior vice president, Thomson Reuters Life Sciences.
 “We are excited to be working closely with NuMedii to utilize this approach to speed the discovery of new drug candidates.”